truenas/middleware/docs/userguide/freenas_sharing.rst

 #.
 Create two CIFS shares in :menuselection:`Sharing --> Windows (CIFS) Shares --> Add Windows (CIFS) Share`.
 The first CIFS share is named *user1* and has a
     Path of :file:`/mnt/data/user1`; the second CIFS share is named *user2* and has a "Path" of :file:`/mnt/data/user2`.
 When creating the first share, click the "No" button when the pop-up button asks if the CIFS service should be started.
 When the last share is created, click the "Yes" button when the pop-up button prompts to start the CIFS service.
-Verify that the CIFS service is set to "ON" in :menuselection:`Services --> Control Services.
+Verify that the CIFS service is set to "ON" in :menuselection:`Services --> Control Services`.

 #.
 From a Windows system, login as *user1* and open :menuselection:`Windows Explorer --> Network --> FREENAS`.
 Two shares should appear, named
     *user1* and